CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 ## Audit Event Definition File

 In order to use Auditing in an application, the application's auditing events must be specified along with the parameters that are associated with each of the events.
 These events are specified in an audit event definition file.
 You can read more about the audit event definition file and its XML schema in the [Getting Started Guide](Getting-Started).

+## Auditing Library

+The Auditing library can be configured to build and send audit events directly to Elasticsearch, which is covered in the Getting Started guide [here](Getting-Started), or via the Audit Web Service API, which is covered in the Web Service guide [here](Web-Service).

+## Audit Web Service

+The Audit Web Service API provides a RESTful interface for indexing audit event messages into Elasticsearch.
+Audit events, in the form of REST POST JSON requests, are sent to the Audit Web Service API which then connects to Elasticsearch and indexes the details of the audit event message for the tenant application.

+For more information on the Audit Web Service, go [here](Web-Service).

 ## Elasticsearch Indexing